jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 ### Generating individual blog posts

-We will now create the file `[...slug].astro` file at the root of the pages directory.
+We will now create the file `[...slug].astro` file at the root of the `pages` directory.

 The `[...slug]` convention here will be used to create the Dynamic Routes for our articles.
 Read more about Dynamic Routing [here](https://docs.astro.build/en/guides/routing/#dynamic-routes)

-Here we use the `getStaticPaths()` function to return an an array of objects that represent out pages, in this case, out blog articles.
+Here we use the `getStaticPaths()` function to return an an array of objects that represent out pages, in this case, our blog articles.

-the `slug` property on `params`, is used to generate the URL path of the page.
+The `slug` property on `params` is used to generate the URL path of the page.
 This is defined by the `[...slug].astro` naming convention.

 We are also passing a `props` object that will include the article returned from the API.